What are OSHA’s requirements for hearing protection?

 The Occupational Safety and Health Administration (OSHA) has put regulations in place for employers to mitigate injury and stay in compliance when occupational hazardous noise is present, protecting workers from potential short- and long-term damage of hazardous noise on the ears.

 And if these regulations aren’t followed, violation fines (in addition to the direct and indirect costs of injury) can get pricey.
-In 2015, a company was charged $53,100 for violating OSHA’s hearing requirements due to “willful violation for lack of feasible administrative or engineering controls,” among other items – an expensive lesson in making sure your workers are properly protected.

 Here’s the most relevant information regarding OSHA’s hearing protection requirements.